What Is Reverse Osmosis?

 • 4th Stage: Post Filtration

-Below are the detailed explanation of all stages and why it is crucial for the system.
+Below is a detailed explanation of all stages and why they are crucial for the system.

 1st Stage: Pre-Filtration

-Although the semi-permeable membranes are capable of filtering the vast majority of water-borne contaminants, they can get clogged up easily with larger particles.
+Although the semi-permeable membranes can filter the vast majority of water-borne contaminants, they can get clogged up easily with larger particles.

 Sending the unfiltered water directly through the membrane will essentially shorten its lifespan.

-A pre-filter usually consists of carbon and sediment filters which are responsible for removing the largest particles in the water in preparation for the membrane to remove whatever remains in the water.
+A pre-filter usually consists of carbon and sediment filters responsible for removing the largest particles in the water in preparation for the membrane to remove whatever remains in the water.

 2nd Stage: RO Membrane Filtration

-With the larger particles filtered out, the water can now be pushed through the membrane with the aid of water pressure.
+With the larger particles filtered out, the water can now be pushed through the membrane with water pressure.

-The membrane gets rid of microscopic contaminants such as lead, arsenic, and dissolved solids, thus making the water suitable for human consumption.
+The membrane removes microscopic contaminants such as lead, arsenic, and dissolved solids, thus making the water suitable for human consumption.

 3rd Stage: Storage